chef/chef-web-docs/chef_master/source/install_server_ha_aws.rst

       $ chef-manage-ctl reconfigure

-   This updates the Chef server and creates the ``/etc/opscode-manage/secrets.rb`` file.
+   This updates the Chef Server and creates the ``/etc/opscode-manage/secrets.rb`` file.
 When running the Chef management console 1.11 (or higher), copy the ``secrets.rb`` file in the ``/etc/opscode-manage`` directory on one of the frontend servers to the same directory on each of the other frontend servers, and then rerun ``chef-manage-ctl reconfigure`` so the copied ``/etc/opscode-manage/secrets.rb`` file gets used correctly.

    .. note:: .. tag chef_license_reconfigure_manage